niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 The `Textures` folder contains a 128x128 grid texture which we will use for the ground, as it would be difficult to perceive movement against a ground with no texture.
 You may want to hang onto this texture, since it is a useful placeholder to have on hand in other projects.

 ### 2) Enable the Unity Input System
+???+ info "Legacy Input System"
     By default, Unity projects come loaded with what is called the Legacy Input Manager, a system which Unity used to use to allow reading player input into game scripts.

     While it is still a fully servicable way to capture player input (and in many ways, easier to initially set up), 2019 brought forward the 1.0 release of the new *Input System* package.
 The Input System offers a significantly more sophistocated design for managing player input across multiple devices, processing player input, reading input events, and much more than can be explained here.

     The new Input System should be considered the 'canonical' way of capturing player input.
 Even though it is a bit tougher to learn, the greater degree of control will be of great use when you expand into bigger projects!

 #### Install the Input System Package
 You can (and should) install the Input System package using the editor itself.
 Along the top, use the dropdown windows to select `Window > Package Manager`